Polomich/CART315/Process/README.md

 Why can't I edit in Unity.
 Oh that's just the inspector.

+Oh no VS needs to install things.
+Oh that was fast.

 ## Week 1: Make a tiny game (January 23, 2025)

 ### How do you make a game with an engine you've never used?